-Overall an okay to an average month.
+Overall an okay to average month.
 For the upcoming month of May, I expect significantly more income from my dividend stocks in my All-Weather Portfolio, as May is typically my strongest month.
 Last year in 2021, I was able to collect 2,870 USD (withholding taxes already deducted) in passive income – let’s see what this month brings!

 My All-Weather Portfolio decreased in value from 540,000 USD down to 507,000 USD, a drop of 6,64%.
 Not good.
-For the year to date, my All-Weather Portfolio is down by approx. 9%, but we need to compare it to the broader market, then the performance is actually not too bad.
+For the year to date, my All-Weather Portfolio is down by approx. 9%, but we need to compare it to the broader market, so the performance is not too bad.
 Nasdaq is down 26% so far, damn.